Package Leaflet: Information for the User

 Rare(may affect up to 1 in 1,000 people):

-Reporting side effects If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Pharmacovigilance of Medicines for Human Use: www.notificaRAM.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+Reporting Side Effects If you experience any side effects, consult your doctor, pharmacist, or nurse, even if they are possible side effects not listed in this leaflet.
+You can also report them directly through the Spanish Medicines Surveillance System for Human Use: www.notificaRAM.es.
+By reporting side effects, you can help provide more information on the safety of this medication.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and on the aluminum blister pack after CAD.
+Do not use this medication after the expiration date shown on the packaging and on the aluminum blister after CAD.
 The expiration date is the last day of the month indicated.

 Store below 30°C.